 Jennifer Reilly – Research Operations Manager with the Research Laboratory at Loggerhead Marinelife Center (LMC)

-Here are 6 tips on how deaf educators and parents can jumpstart your student’s interest in STEM:
+Here are 6 tips on how deaf educators and parents can jumpstart your student’s informal STEM learning

 1. Go outside

 The world is made up of many complex ecosystems just waiting to be explored.
 Whether it’s catching bugs, fishing for tadpoles or hiking through the woods in your backyard, Mother Nature is sure to inspire curiosity.

 “Growing up, I always loved going to the beach.
 I became interested in ocean life after observing baby turtles migrating to the ocean.” – Jennifer Reilly

 2. Get a pet, or a few pets